chengxiaocx/chengxiaocx.github.io/index.md

 ## About Me

-I am a Ph.D. in the [Linguistics](https://sc.edu/study/colleges_schools/artsandsciences/linguistics/index.php) at the [University of South Carolina](https://sc.edu).
-My research bridges formal linguistics and cognitive neuroscience, employing experimental methods, functional Magnetic Resonance Imaging (fMRI), and High-Definition transcranial Direct Current Stimulation (HD-tDCS) to investigate language and emotion processing in native and non-native speakers.
-I am co-advised by Drs.
-[Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php) and [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php).
-I am currently a Graduate Research Assistant in the [Aging Brain Cohort (ABC)](https://abc.sc.edu).

-My dissertation investigates how native and non-native speakers perceive emotional cues through semantic and prosodic channels in Mandarin Chinese words and sentences.
-In this tonal language, the same acoustic feature (i.e., pitch) encodes both semantics and emotional prosody.
-To elucidate the neural underpinnings of these processes, I use fMRI to examine whether native speakers and second language learners engage similar cognitive mechanisms when processing semantics and emotional prosody in spoken language.
-This work is supported by NSF Doctoral Dissertation Research Improvement Grant, University of South Carolina SPARC Graduate Research Grant, and Dr. Richard Walker Memorial Endowed Fellowship.
+Cheng Xiao is a Postdoctoral Fellow at the [Feilong Lab](https://feilonglab.github.io) in the Department of Psychology at the University of South Carolina.
+At Feilong Lab, she uses computational methods and neuroimaging data to study individual differences in language processing.
+Her broader research investigate how language and emotion interact in native speakers and second language learners.
+Cheng holds a PhD in Linguisitcs from the University of South Carolina, an MA in Linguistics and Applied Linguistics, a BA in Humanities Science, a BEc in Finance from Wuhan University.

 ## News

+- **[March, 2026]** Our paper has been accepted in *Neurobiology of Language*.
-- **[Oct, 2025]** I have successufully defended my doctoral dissertation!
+- **[Oct, 2025]** I have successufully defended my doctoral dissertation "The Processing of Emotional Prosody and Semantics in Native and Non-native Chinese Speakers" under the supervision of [Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php), [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php), [Amit Almor](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/almor_amit.php), and [Svetlana Shinkareva](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/shinkareva_svetlana.php).
-- **[Aug, 2025]** Our abstract on word naming with ATL stimulation has been accepted for [SNL 2025](https://2025.neurolang.org).
-- **[Feb, 2025]** I received travel fund to present my poster on the neural processing of emotional prosody in native and non-native Chinese speakers at [HSP 38](https://hsp2025.github.io) .
-- **[Oct, 2024]** My first-authored paper on emotional prosody perception in Mandarin Chinese words and sentences has been published in [*Second Language Research*](https://doi.org/10.1177/02676583241286748).
-- **[July, 2024]** My first-authored paper examining semantic effects on the perception of emotional prosody in native and non-native Chinese speakers has been published in the special issue of [*Cognition and Emotion*](https://doi.org/10.1080/02699931.2024.2371088) on the interplay between language and emotion.

 ## Publications

+- Arheix-Parras, S., **Xiao, C.**, Crouse, C., Riccardi, N., Johari, K., Desai, R.H. (*accepted*).
+The Role of the Anterior Temporal Lobe in Reading: an HD-tDCS Study.
-- **Xiao, C.**, & Liu, J. (2024b).
-The Perception of Emotional Prosody in Mandarin Chinese Words and Sentences. *Second Language Research*.
-1-28.
+- **Xiao, C.**, & Liu, J. (2026).
+The Perception of Emotional Prosody in Mandarin Chinese Words and Sentences. *Second Language Research*, *42*(1), 3-30.
 [Link](https://doi.org/10.1177/02676583241286748), [PDF](./assets/ep_VOR.pdf)
-- **Xiao, C.**, & Liu, J. (2024a).
-Semantic Effects on the Perception of Emotional Prosody in Native and Non-native Chinese Speakers. *Cognition and Emotion*.
-1-11.
+- **Xiao, C.**, & Liu, J. (2025).
+Semantic Effects on the Perception of Emotional Prosody in Native and Non-native Chinese Speakers. *Cognition and Emotion*, *39*(7), 1542-1552.
 [Link](https://doi.org/10.1080/02699931.2024.2371088), [PDF](./assets/mep_AM_final.pdf)
 - Wang, B. X., Chen, S., Zhou, F., Liu, J., **Xiao, C.**, Chan, A., & Tang, T. (2024).
 English Prosodic Focus Marking by Cantonese Trilingual Children with and without Autism Spectrum Disorder. *Journal of Speech, Language, and Hearing Research, 67*(3), 782-801.
 [Link](https://doi.org/10.1044/2023_JSLHR-23-00508)
 - Liu, J., & **Xiao, C.** (2021).
 Tone Category Learning Should Serve Tone Word Learning: An Experiment of Integrating Pronunciation Teaching in L2 Chinese Curriculum.
 In Edited Volume *The Acquisition of Chinese as a Second Language Pronunciation: Segments and Prosody*.
 Edited by Yang, Chunsheng: Springer.
 [Link](https://doi.org/10.1007/978-981-15-3809-4_6)
 - **Xiao, C.**, Liu, J., Shinkareva, S., Yang, X., Desai, R.H. (*in revision*).
 Knowing and Feeling: The Role of Semantic Valence in Emotional Prosody Perception for L2 Chinese Learners.
 [Preregistration](https://doi.org/10.17605/OSF.IO/7JTWX)
-- Arheix-Parras, S., **Xiao, C.**, Crouse, C., Riccardi, N., Johari, K., Desai, R.H. (*in revision*).
-The Role of the Anterior Temporal Lobe in Reading: an HD-tDCS Study.
+- **Xiao, C.**, Arheix-Parras, S., Riccardi, N., Johari, K., Desai, R.H. (*in revision*).
+Anterior Temporal Lobe Mediates Associative and Taxonomic Neighborhood Effects in Lexical Processing.
-- **Xiao, C.**, Arheix-Parras, S., Riccardi, N., Johari, K., Desai, R.H. (*under review*).
-Thematic and Taxonomic Semantic Neighborhoods are Affected by Anterior Temporal Stimulation.
-- Yang, X., Gao, C., **Xiao, C.**, Riccardi, N., Desai, R.H. (*manuscript available upon request*).
+- Yang, X., Gao, C., **Xiao, C.**, Riccardi, N., Desai, R.H. (*under review*).
 Psycholinguistic Constructs Underlying Words in Naturalistic Listening.

 ## Grants